Newcastle-under-Lyme and Stoke-on-Trent Joint Local Plan

 - There will be further opportunities to submit further, more detailed, site information as the plan progresses and particularly if a site is subsequently proposed to be taken forward.
 There is, however, no guarantee of this at this stage.

-- The councils do not want to encourage any extra work/expense now which is over and above the SHLAA site assessment criteria, given we are not at the site allocation stage of the plan production, however, if you want to submit extra information it would be at the discretion of the landowner.
+- The councils do not want to encourage any extra work/expense now which is over and above the SHLAA site assessment criteria, however, if you want to submit extra information it would be at the discretion of the landowner.

 Status of Submitted Sites